andrea9293/memogenius/backend/README.md

     - `reminders.db` - SQLite database
     - `custom_rag/` - ChromaDB vector storage for personal memories

+## 🎤 Alexa Integration

+MemoGenius now offers full integration with Amazon Alexa, allowing voice interaction with the assistant.

+### Setup Requirements
+- Amazon Developer Account
+- Cloudflare account (for tunnel setup)
+- Public domain name

+### Configuration Steps
+1. Set up a Cloudflare tunnel to expose your local server
+2. Create a new Alexa Skill in the Amazon Developer Console
+3. Configure the interaction model with the provided JSON
+4. Set the endpoint to your server's Alexa endpoint
+5. Test and publish your skill

+For detailed instructions, refer to the integration guide in [MEMOGENIUS_ALEXA_INTEGRATION_GUIDE.md](./MEMOGENIUS_ALEXA_INTEGRATION_GUIDE.md).

 ## 🌐 API Documentation

 When the FastAPI server is running, access the API documentation at: